ceedee666/modern-abap-curriculum/docs/scenario_description.md

 There is a one to many relation between the entries in the product table and the entries in the rating table.
 Therefore, for every product multiple ratings can be stored.

-> Note that the data model of the Rating App is very simplified.
+> Note that the data model of the Rating App is very simplistic.
 It is only intended
 > to provide a solid basis for introducing the SAP ABAP RAP framework.
 > In reality the data model of a Rating App would probably be much more complex.